Configure Hardware or Virtual Machine

 This section describes how to configure your dedicated hardware or virtual machine, based on the Reference Platform you selected.

-- Make sure your hardware or virtual machine is running Windows Server 2016 or Windows Server 2019 (both 64-bit).
+- Make sure your hardware or virtual machine is running Windows Server 2019 (both 64-bit).

 - If necessary, enable .NET Framework 3.5.